Toshiba T1000LE

-The Toshiba T1000LE is a discontinued Toshiba laptop made in 1990 as a member of their LE/SE/XE family.
-It uses a 9.54/4.77 MHz Intel 80C86, with the clock speed being switchable by using function keys on the keyboard.
-The laptop comes with a 20 MB hard drive, 1 MB of RAM, a 1.44M/720K switchable 3.5" floppy drive, and a blue-on-white, back-lit, "Toshiba Graphics" 640x400 STN LCD.
-The laptop comes with a choice of either MS-DOS 3.3 or 4.01 stored in a socketed ROM.
-The laptop's RAM is expandable to 2 MB, 3 MB, 5 MB, or 9 MB with 1 MB, 2 MB, 4 MB, and 8 MB proprietary memory cards, respectively.
+The Toshiba T1000LE was a laptop manufactured by Toshiba starting in 1990 as a member of their LE/SE/XE family.
+It used a 9.54/4.77 MHz Intel 80C86, with the clock speed being switchable by using function keys on the keyboard.
+The laptop came with a 20 MB hard drive, 1 MB of RAM, a 1.44M/720K switchable 3.5" floppy drive, and a blue-on-white, back-lit, "Toshiba Graphics" 640x400 STN LCD.
+The laptop came with a choice of either MS-DOS 3.3 or 4.01 stored in a socketed ROM.
+The laptop's RAM was expandable to 2 MB, 3 MB, 5 MB, or 9 MB with 1 MB, 2 MB, 4 MB, and 8 MB proprietary memory cards, respectively.

 The Toshiba T1000LE was discontinued prior to 1994.

 Specifications

 Features

 The Toshiba T1000LE was one of the first laptops to include both a hard drive and a Ni-CD battery.
 Previous laptops did not have enough power to run a hard drive from battery power (exceptions include the Toshiba T1200, which had a proprietary 26-pin JVC hard drive, and the Macintosh Portable, which used a lead-acid battery, instead of a Ni-CD).

 The laptop has a notable lack of expansion ports, consisting of a RS-232 port, a printer port, and the docking connector.
-The computer uses the docking connector to connect to a Toshiba DeskStation II, giving it extra capabilities.
+The computer used the docking connector to connect to a Toshiba DeskStation II, giving it extra capabilities.

 Unlike the original Toshiba T1000, this model does not have a handle that flips out of the bottom, nor a display that tilts 180 degrees.